A BESIDE Quarantine Guide

 - Hopscotch in the hall

-- Create your version of the #wewillbeokay rainbow drawing to show in your window.
-Otherwise, install an art exhibit by family members, with an invitation for grandparents to participate from a distance.
+- Install an art exhibit by family members, with an invitation for grandparents to participate from a distance.
 Artists and illustrators, such as Cécile Gariépy from Montreal, have made available a selection of colouring book drawings too!

 - For older kids: teach them to play chess